Transform fault: Types

 In his work on transform-fault systems, geologist Tuzo Wilson said that transform faults must be connected to other faults or tectonic-plate boundaries on both ends; because of that requirement, transform faults can grow in length, keep a constant length, or decrease in length.
-These length changes are dependent on which type of fault or tectonic structure connect with the transform fault.
+These length changes are dependent on which type of fault or tectonic structure connects with the transform fault.
 Wilson described six types of transform faults:

 Growing length: In situations where a transform fault links a spreading center and the upper block of a subduction zone or where two upper blocks of subduction zones are linked, the transform fault itself will grow in length.

 Constant length: In other cases, transform faults will remain at a constant length.
 This steadiness can be attributed to many different causes.
 In the case of ridge-to-ridge transforms, the constancy is caused by the continuous growth by both ridges outward, canceling any change in length.
 The opposite occurs when a ridge linked to a subducting plate, where all the lithosphere (new seafloor) being created by the ridge is subducted, or swallowed up, by the subduction zone.
 Finally, when two upper subduction plates are linked there is no change in length.
 This is due to the plates moving parallel with each other and no new lithosphere is being created to change that length.

 Decreasing length faults: In rare cases, transform faults can shrink in length.
 These occur when two descending subduction plates are linked by a transform fault.
 In time as the plates are subducted, the transform fault will decrease in length until the transform fault disappears completely, leaving only two subduction zones facing in opposite directions.

+Additionally, transform faults are chiral and can be classified as sinistral and dextral based on orientation.
+When viewed from above, a sinistral fault has one block moving left with respect to the opposite block, while a dextral fault has one block moving right with respect to the opposite block.